Palette-Labs-Inc/registry/rfcs/00010-remote-procedure-calls.md

 ### Blob Upload and Download
 Blobs are something of a special case because they can have any MIME type and are not stored directly in repositories, and thus are not directly associated with an NSID or Lexicon (though they do end up referenced from Lexicons).

-The convention for working with blobs is for clients to upload them via the `com.nosh-protocol.repo.uploadBlob` endpoint, which returns a `blob` JSON object containing a CID and basic metadata about the blob.
+The convention for working with blobs is for clients to upload them via the `xyz.nosh.repo.uploadBlob` endpoint, which returns a `blob` JSON object containing a CID and basic metadata about the blob.
 Client can then include this `blob` data in future requests (eg, include in new records).
 Constraints like MIME type and file size are only validated at this second step.
 The server may implement content type sniffing at the upload step and return a MIME type different from any `Content-Type` header provided, but a `Content-Type` header is still expected on the upload HTTP request.

-Blobs for a specific account can be listed and downloaded using endpoints in the `com.nosh-protocol.sync.*` NSID space.
+Blobs for a specific account can be listed and downloaded using endpoints in the `xyz.noshl.sync.*` NSID space.
 These endpoints give access to the complete original blob, as uploaded.
 A common pattern is for applications to mirror both the original blob and any downsized thumbnail or preview versions via separate URLs (eg, on a CDN), instead of deep-linking to the `getBlob` endpoint on the original PDS.

 ### Cursors and Pagination
 A common pattern in Lexicon design is to include a `cursor` parameter for pagination.
 The client should not include the `cursor` parameter in the first request, and should keep all other parameters fixed between requests.
 If a cursor is included in a response, the next batch of responses can be fetched by including that value in a follow-on, continuing until the cursor is not included any longer, indicating the end of the result set has been reached.